 A typical lunch cost around 8 Euros including beverages.
 A delicious wine 'n' dine with fish or meat as the main course will set you back something between 15 and 20 Euro.
 It very much depends on the location of the restaurant and be prepared to pay more if you go to typical tourist restaurants in Ston or Dubrovnik.

-The restaurant in Villa Bili is the only option if you want to dine out in Komarna.
-It has a good kitchen and reasonable prices.
+The restaurant in Villa Bili - Restaurant Bridge - has a good kitchen and reasonable prices.
 You don't have to eat there though.
 You can settle for an ice-cream, a soft drink or a cup of coffee.

 Opuzen - In the other direction towards Split, there is Hotel Merlot, which has a good menu card and a good price/quality ratio.
-Inside Opuzen on the town Hall Square there is a simple pizzeria.
+Inside Opuzen there is a new Konoba to the left of the church and it is a nice place to have dinner.

-Metkovic 20 km. away has two restaurants and two pizzerias.
-Restaurant Tabakera at Kralja Zvonimira 5 (behind the natural history museum) and Restaurant Casa Nostra at Oca Ante Gabria 11 (behind a very old former prison).
-You can find both of them on Facebook.
-There are also dozens of cafes everywhere and especially on Sportska Road by the stadium.
-On Sportska, there is a pizzeria with a reasonable selection and behind the hospital, another pizzeria with a limited selection.
+Metkovic 20 km. away has four restaurants and three pizzerias.
+Konoba Lanterna on Splitska 21 and Restaurant and pizzeria Milano on Sportska Street, Hotel Narona by the park and Restaurant Metkovic at Oca Ante Gabria 11 (behind a very old former prison). .
+There are also dozens of cafes everywhere and especially on Sportska Street by the stadium.
+Behind the hospital is another pizzeria with a limited selection and also one next the the new market place.

 Villa Neretva on the road between Opuzen and Metkovic has a good reputation for serving excellent local food.

-If you want to travel a little further on, we recommend a meal at "Duda i Mate" in Vid or in the restaurant opposite Dude i Mate.
+If you want to travel a little further on, we recommend a meal at "Duda i Mate" in Vid.
 Vid village is on top of the ancient Narona ruins and Restaurant "Duda i Mate" is on the left just as you enter the village at the place where the Roman Forum used to be and close to the river.
+If you follow the road a few kilometers further on you find Konoba Vrilo with a very good food and reasonable prices.

 Dubrovnik is a bit far to drive for a meal, but you will surely visit during your stay.
 If you want a really good experience then there are four restaurants to look out for: Restaurant Nautika just outside the Pile Gare, Proto and Mimoza - all three a bit expensive.
 Our personal choice is Tai Mahal,.a small restaurant south of Placa on Nikole Gucetica 2.
 It is specialized in Bosnian food and everything is prepared from basic fresh raw materials.